 Lifetime: The number of years (or hours) that the new high efficiency equipment is expected to function.
 These are generally based on engineering lives, but sometimes adjusted based on expectations about frequency of removal, remodeling or demolition.
-Two important distinctions fall under this definition; Effective Useful Life (EUL)
+Two important distinctions fall under this definition; Effective Useful Life (EUL) and Remaining Useful Life (RUL).

-&lt;sup>24 Measures that apply to the multifamily and public housing building types describe how to handle tenant versus master metered buildings.
+24 Measures that apply to the multifamily and public housing building types describe how to handle tenant versus master metered buildings.